drbean/edit/mari/Essay_Academic_Writing_B-6.md

 and discuss the monthly selection over tea, lunch or dinner, and share their personal stories.
 (Burger, 2015)

-As Jocelyn, a founder of the 'all-Jane-Austen-all-the-time' book club in the book says, 'Real people are really complicated.'
-The members of the newly founded book club certainly prove this to be true.
-As in Austen's novels, the intricate plot slowly reveals the private lives of the members.
+As Jocelyn, the founder of 'the all-Jane-Austen-all-the-time book club' in the book says, 'Real people are really complicated,' the members of her newly founded book club certainly prove this to be true.
+As in Austen novels, the intricate plots slowly reveal private lives of the members.

 Chapter 2 Why Austen?

-Jane Austen still attracts the devotion of readers in America, two centuries after her most celebrated novel, *Pride and Prejudice* appeared.
-Why is the work of this nineteenth-century 'English' mannerist writer so appealing to Americans?
+Jane Austen is attracting huge devotion in America, two centuries after her most celebrated novel, *Pride and Prejudice*.
+Why is this nineteenth-century 'English' mannerist writer so appealing to Americans?

-It is clear that it was the popularity of Jane Austen book clubs in the late twentieth century which inspired Fowler, a big fan of Austen, to write the novel.
-In fact, Fowler decided to write the book when she realized a sign she saw at a book shop wasn't a book title, but actually an invitation to one of the real Jane Austen book clubs which were becoming popular in the US.
+It is obvious that it was the Jane Austen book club phenomenon in the late twentieth century which inspired Fowler, a big fan of Austen, to write the novel.
+In fact, Fowler decided to write the book when she realized a sign she saw at a book shop wasn't a book title, but it was actually an invitation to one of the real Jane Austen book clubs, which was becoming popular in the US.

-But, according to the Jane Austen Society of North America, JASNA, 'Jane Austen (1775-1817) was never publicly acknowledged as a writer during her lifetime.'
-She passed away at the age of forty-one in 1817 with only six novels to her name.
+According to Jane Austen Society of North America, JASNA, 'Jane Austen (1775-1817) was never publicly acknowledged as a writer during her lifetime.'
+Austen passed away at the age of forty-one in 1817 with only six novels to her name.
 (Kelly, 2013)

-In fact, her works were out of print and she was almost completely forgotten in the 1820's, before slowly gaining fame and popularity.
+In fact, Austen was out of print and almost out of mind in the 1820's.
+However, she slowly gained fame and popularity.

-In 1870, the family's *Memoir* that was published by Austen's nephew attracted much attention and by 1890 the first wave of Janeites (Jane Austen devotees), who hoped that 'Austen would take a rightful place next to or near Shakespeare,' had appeared.
+In 1870, the family's *Memoir* that was published by Austen's nephew caught much attention and by 1890 the first wave of 'Janeites (Jane Austen devotees), who have long hoped that 'Austen would take a rightful place next to or near Shakespeare,' had appeared.
 (Reeves, 2010)

-The publication of *The Novels of Jane Austen* (vol.1-5) in 1923, from Oxford's Clarendon Press, also raised Austen's status from fan idol to that of a writer suitable for critical analysis.
+The publication of *The Novels of Jane Austen* (vol.1-5) in 1923, from Oxford's Clarendon Press, also shifted Austen from Janeites' fandom idol to a writer suitable for critical analysis.
 (Reeves, 2010)

-Though Janeites would mostly agree that it is the romance and relationships that attracts them to Austen's world, there seems to be additional reasons for their enthusiasm.
-An American member of JASNA, thinks that Austen's popularity in America comes from an Anglophile tendency of its people, and a longing for the elegance of the time.
-That is, America is in love with British culture, most of the time.
+Though Janeites would mostly agree that romance and relationships attract them to Austen's world, there seems to be other reasons for their enthusiasm.
+An American member of JASNA, thinks that Austen's popularity in America comes from Anglophile tendency of its people, and a longing for the elegance of the time.
+America is in love with British culture, most of the time.

 (Kelly, 2013)

-Janeite, Janeitism, Austenmania, or Janemania, in whatever way Austen devotees are referred to, they not only read the novels of Austen, but also write sequels or spin-offs, either based on Austen's original plots or extending them to create Austen-style fan fiction.
+Janeite, Janeitism, Austenmania, or Janemania, whatever Austen devotees are called, they not only read the novels of Austen, but also write sequels or spin-offs, either based on Austen's original plot or by extending it to create Austen-style fan fictions.
 At fan events, conventions, tea parties, banquets and balls held by JASNA, Janeites from around the world enjoy lectures, dance workshops, antique exhibitions, with many of the participants in bonnets and early nineteenth-century-style costume.
-Some critics call this fanatical fandom worship of Janeites, an "Austen cult."
+Some critics call this fanatic fandom worship of Janeites, "Austen cult."

-Austen scholar Deidre Lynch compares this phenomenon to time-travelling and says that Janeites are trying to preserve a 'vanished Englishness or set of "traditional" values.' ('Janeite,' Wikipedia) However, she notes that Austen\'s works are now considered to be part of 'both high culture and popular culture.' ('Reception history of Jane Austen,' Wikipedia)
+Austen scholar Deidre Lynch compares this phenomenon to time-travelling and says that Janeites are trying to preserve 'vanished Englishness or set of "traditional" values.' ('Janeite,' Wikipedia) However, she notes that Austen\'s works are now considered to be part of 'both high culture and popular culture.' ('Reception history of Jane Austen,' Wikipedia)

 Chapter 3 Austen in chick lit and pop culture

-At the end of the 20th century, a second Janeite wave emerged in chick lit--contemporary novels directed primarily at women--and pop culture.
-In the course of commercialization of the Austen brand and the media frenzy over chick lit merchandise, Austen's novels and personal life were adapted into books, movies, journals, magazines, blogs, YouTube clips and even stationery, board games, clothing, and shoes, in greatly varied ways depending on the creators' faithfulness to the original.
+At the end of the 20th century, the second Janeites' wave emerged in chick lit; contemporary novels directed primarily at women, and pop culture.
+In the course of commercialization of Austen brand and media frenzy over chick lit merchandise, Austen's novels and personal life have been adapted into books to movies, from journals and magazines to blogs and YouTube and even stationery, board games, clothing, and shoes, in greatly varied ways depending on the creators' sincerity to the original.
 (Mitchell, 2012)

-According to Encyclopedia Britannica, 'in reaction and opposition to stereotypical images of women as passive, weak, \[...\] or alternatively as domineering, demanding, \[...\] the third wave \[of feminism\] redefined women and girls as assertive, powerful and in control of their own sexuality."
+According to Encyclopedia Britannica, 'in reaction and opposition to stereotypical images of women as passive, weak, \[...\] or alternatively as domineering, demanding, \[...\] the third wave (feminism) redefined women and girls as assertive, powerful and in control of their own sexuality."

 (Burkett, 2020)

-In popular culture, this redefinition gave rise to powerful iconic singers such as Madonna and Riot Grrrl and the four Manhattan career women in *Sex and the City* (1998-2004), a romantic sitcom series based on Candace Bushnell's best-selling book of the same name.
+In popular culture, this redefinition gave rise to icons of powerful singers such as Madonna, Riot Grrrl and the four Manhattan career women in *Sex and the City* (1998-2004), a romantic comedy series based on Candace Bushnell's best-selling book of the same name.

-"Chick lit" or chick literature, a genre of popular postfeminist fiction confirms the link between Austen, Bushnell and Fowler.
+"Chick lit" or chick literature, a genre of popular postfeminist fiction would confirm the link between Austen, Bushnell and Fowler.

-Diana Abu Ujum reports in her paper (2017) that Austen and Fowler's works are both seen to be chick lit.
+Diana Abu Ujum confirms in her paper (2017) that Austen and Fowler's works are both defined as chick lit.

 > Many scholars, readers, and novelists of Chick Lit, \[...\] claim that
 > Jane Austen was the original Chick Lit pioneer. \[...\] In fact, many
 > Chick Lit novels are modern adaptations of Austen's six novels.
 > \[...\] The content of Austen's novels have also become fodder for
 > original storylines like Karen Joy Fowler's *The Jane Austen Book
 > Club*.
+>
-(Ujum, 2017, pp. 41-42)
+> (Ujum, 2017, pp. 41-42)

-Stephanie Harzewski endorses Ujum's point of view.
+Stephanie Harzewski endorses Ujum's theory.

-> The chick lit genre is best exemplified by *Sex and the City*
-> and \[...\] adventures of their protagonists－typically a
-> single, urban media professional－\[...\] Marrying elements of the
-> popular romance with the satiric aspects of the novel of manners, chick
-> lit extends Jane Austen's comedic legacy and brings elements of
-> adventure fiction to the contemplative tradition of the novel of
+The chick lit genre is best exemplified by *Sex and the City*: SATC sitcom series and \[...\] adventures of their protagonists－typically a single, urban media professional－\[...\] Marrying elements of the popular romance with the satiric aspects of the novel of manners, chick lit extends Jane Austen's comedic legacy and brings elements of adventure fiction to the contemplative tradition of the novel of manners.
-> manners.
 (Harzewski, 2011, Introduction)

-As Ujim and Harzewski point out, the traditional novel of manners and current chic lit both focus on "society and culture," and that could be the point where Austen, Fowler and Bushnell all meet.
-In fact, *The Jane Austen Book Club* is full of countless instances of cues taken from Jane Austen in wit, irony, humor, timeless stories, people and their relationships, matchmaking, etc. and from SATC in love, loss, betrayal, career ups and downs, open talk about sex, true love and happily-ever-after endings, just to name a few.
-Actually Fowler couldn't wait to see the readers find SATC elements.
-One of the questions for discussion at the end of the book is, "Which of the women in *Sex and the City* is Dean really most like?"
+As Ujim and Harzewski point out, traditional novel of manners and current chic lit novels both focus on "society and culture," and that could be the horizon where Austen, Fowler and Bushnell all meet.
+In fact, *The Jane Austen Book Club* is full of countless cues from Jane
+Austen: wits, irony, humor, timeless stories, people and their relationships, matchmaking, etc. and from SATC, love, loss, betrayal, career ups and downs, open talk about sex, true love and happily ever after ending, just to name a few.
+Actually Fowler couldn't wait to see the readers find SATC elements, one of the questions for discussion at the end of the book is "Which of the women in *Sex and the City* is Dean really most like?"
 (Harzewski, 2011, Introduction)

 CONCLUSION

-With the end of the Cold War in 1989 and the collapse of the Soviet Union in 1991, America began to globalize, extending its reach into the world economy just as the internet promised to make the world more interconnected.
+With the end of the Cold War in 1989 and the collapse of the Soviet Union in 1991, America began to integrate into the global market economy as the internet started to make the world more interconnected.

-Social changes in the late twentieth century in the US, such as third wave feminism and popular culture developments emerged through the booming economy that was generated by globalization, and late twentieth century pop culture serves as the cultural and social backdrop for the book*.*
+Social changes in the late twentieth century US, such as the third wave feminism and popular culture emerged in this booming economy that was generated by globalization, and pop culture served as the cultural and social backdrop for the book*.*

-As Fowler says in her book, 'The Jane Austen Book Club members meet in each other's living rooms, where they share their individual interpretations, life experiences, laughter, food and friendship.'
-The book is filled with characters and a plot similar to those of Austen's novels, but their responses are different because of the different cultural circumstances of the US in the late twentieth century and of England 200 years earlier.
+As Fowler says in her book, 'The Jane Austen Book Club members meet in each other's living rooms, where they share their individual interpretations, life experiences, laughter, food and friendship,' the book is filled with characters and plots similar to the ones from Austen's novels.

-Still, the problems Jocelyn, Allegra, Prudie, Bernadette, Sylvia and Grigg encounter during the six months somehow resemble the ones that Austen's characters are faced with.
+Though the problems Jocelyn, Allegra, Prudie, Bernadette, Sylvia and Grigg encounter during the six months, somehow resemble the ones that Austen's characters are faced with.
 Nothing much happens in Fowler's story as in Austen's novels, and yet everything happens in each book.